gxhen/lengthVersatileRFFI/README.md

 **b) Download Dataset**

 Please downlaod the dataset and put it in the project folder.
-The download link is xxxxxxxxxxxxxxxxxx.
+The download link is https://ieee-dataport.org/documents/lorarffidatasetdifferentspreadingfactors.

 **c) Operating System**